facebookresearch/CParser/README.md

 `string.gmatch(somestring,'[^\n]+')` to return lines from string `somestring`.

-Successive calls of the declaration iterator function returns a Lua data structure that represents a C name declaration or definition.
+Successive calls of the declaration iterator function returns a Lua data structure that represents declarations, definitions, and certain preprocessor events.
 The format of these data structures is described under function `cparser.declToString`.

 The symbol table contains the definition of all the C language identifiers defined or declared by the parsed files.
 Type names are represented by the `Type{}` data structure documented under function `cparser.typeToString`.
 Constants, variables, and functions are represented by `Definition{}` or `Declaration{}` data structures similar to those returned by the declaration iterator.

 The macro definition table contains the definition of the preprocessor macro.